 My name is Lang Elliott and I am spearheading the creation of Hear Birds Again, a mobile application for bird enthusiasts who suffer from high frequency hearing loss and desire to once again enjoy the uplifting songs of wild birds.

 This is a non-profit effort.
-Hear Birds Again will be a free, open-source iOS app (hopefully with an Android version to follow) that employs advanced algorithms to lower the pitch of bird songs in real time, thereby making them audible during walks in nature.
+Hear Birds Again will be a free, open-source iOS app that employs advanced algorithms to lower the pitch of bird songs in real time, thereby making them audible during walks in nature.
 Once we publish the initial version, our source code will be made available to other developers who may then help us improve our existing app or else use the code in their own productions.
 Our intent is to share freely to encourage continued development of more evolved solutions.

 Do You Have Trouble Hearing Bird Songs?

 This project is sponsored by Miracle of Nature, Inc., a 501(c)(3) non-profit.